jotruebl/TheShameOfMountPleasant/index.md

 In one encounter, the daughter reportedly told the tenant, "I will do anything to protect my family."
 Another journal entry from March of 2021 recounts how the daughter expressed her displeasure over the tenant's refusal to pay the voluntary rent increase.
-The entry writes "Then she approached me and said something like when they asked people for a voluntary rent increase, everybody did except for [REDACTED] and me.
+The entry states "Then she approached me and said something like when they asked people for a voluntary rent increase, everybody did except for [REDACTED] and me.
 (Are they treating [REDACTED] badly?)"